jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 Some governments fund sports venue projects with taxes on purchases associated with out-of-town visitors, such as hotel rooms and car rentals.
 The idea is to export the funding costs off residents onto visitors.
 It would seem that taxing items largely purchased by non-locals would lower the cost paid by area citizens; however, the allocation of tax burdens is not this simple.

-Because buyers and sellers adjust their purchases/sales according to the prices they pay/receive---which includes the added cost/reduced revenue from taxes---both parties will adust their consumption/sales in response, even when they do not directly pay the tax.
+Because buyers and sellers adjust their purchases/sales according to the prices they pay/receive---which includes the added cost/reduced revenue from taxes---both parties will adjust their consumption/sales in response, even when they do not directly pay the tax.
 Thus, determining tax burdens requires *tax incidence analysis*, which is an economic concept that is so fundamental that it is taught in introductory microeconomics courses.

 I demonstrate how tax incidence analysis is used to identify tax burdens in the following example.
 An identical fixed-dollar per unit tax (e.g., $3 per hotel room night) is assessed on either buyers (hotel guests) or sellers (hotel owners).
 The shaded gray boxes reflect the total tax revenue collected by the government and the different shades separate the individual shares contributed by both parties.